-A key challenge in condensed-matter physics is understanding strongly interacting quantum systems, where many-body correlated states such as superconductivity emerge.
-Artificial crystals where the key parameters can be controlled in-situ can provide a powerful tool to simulate and study these complex systems.
-Compared to optical systems, the pioneer in the field of artificial crystals, solid-state based artificial crystals exhibit a pivotal advantage: easy integration of the long-range Coulomb interactions that are critical to emulating collective behaviour in real materials.
-However creating solid state artificial crystals is non-trivial.
+A key challenge in condensed-matter physics is understanding strongly interacting quantum systems where many-body correlated states such as superconductivity emerge.
+Artificial crystals, in which the key parameters can be controlled in-situ, provide a powerful tool to simulate and study these complex systems.
+Compared to optical systems, the pioneer in the field of artificial crystals, solid-state based artificial crystals exhibit a pivotal advantage: the easy integration of the long-range Coulomb interactions, which are critical for emulating collective behaviour of real materials.
+However creating solid state artificial crystals is a non-trivial task.
 The major challenges lie in fabricating a highly uniform periodic potential $U(r)$ with an amplitude much larger than the Fermi energy $E_F$, while maintaining very low levels of disorder $\Gamma \ll U$.